Now In-Network with TRICARE Insurance

 Stimulating parts of the brain with abnormally low activity can make a person feel normal again, improving their quality of life.
 TMS has proven to be useful for depression because it can increase hormones like serotonin, dopamine, and noradrenaline.
 Similarly, it helps people with bipolar disorders balance similar hormones by targeting the left or right parts of the brain, depending on mood fluctuations.

 Transcranial magnetic stimulation therapy for PTSD works similarly.
 Depending on symptoms, a professional will position the magnetic coils where stimulation is merited.

 To get specific, TMS for PTSD works by targeting the dorsolateral prefrontal cortex with repetitive transcranial magnetic stimulation.
-Severe stress negatively impacts this part of the brain, affecting cognitive function such as working memory.
-The prefrontal cortex may be targeted too if the PTSD is causing mood symptoms.
+Severe stress negatively impacts this part of the brain, affecting cognitive functions such as working memory.
+The prefrontal cortex may be targeted too if PTSD is causing mood symptoms.

 Our San Diego TMS treatment center has seen significant improvement when applying this state-of-the-art technology to those in need.